move to Spain

 Let’s start with the food.
 Breakfast (or desayuno) is typically light.
 Popular options include tostadas (toast), pastries, and bocadillos (sandwiches).
 And believe it or not, it’s not uncommon for some to pair their morning meal with a beer (yup, you read that right lol).

 Lunch is the most important meal of the day and typically happens between 2-4PM.
 In Madrid, people normally eat dinner at 9-11PM.
-While in Barcelona, people eat a bit earlier – normally 8-10PM.
-Meal times are long and social and tend to involve lots of tapas or shared plates (and vino of course).
+While in Barcelona, people eat a bit earlier (normally 8-10PM).

-Oh and in certain parts of Spain, like Granada, you’ll get a free tapas with each drink you order!
+Meal times are loooong and social.
+And tend to involve lots of tapas or shared plates (and vino of course).
+Oh and in certain parts of Spain (like Andalusia), you’ll get a free tapas with each drink you order!

-The Spanish love to spend time outdoors and on the streets.
-When my friend visited Spain from Portugal she commented “the Spanish really know how to live.
-They’re always out, eating and enjoying life.”
-Take botellón, for example — the Spanish tradition of sitting and drinking on the streets.
+You’ll find that the Spanish loooove to spend time outdoors and on the streets.
+When my friend visited Spain from Portugal she said “wow, the Spanish really know how to live.
+They’re always out, eating, drinking and enjoying life.”

 Check out this Reddit thread for more things to know about Spanish culture.